Manage and resolve an incident

 We can edit the details of our incident by clicking Edit next to the information we want to change, or by selecting a new value from a drop-down menu.

-Here, we've updated the severity from Medium to Critical, the status from Open to In Progress, and updated the incident owner (by default, this is set to the user who initiated it).
+Here, we've updated the severity from Medium to Critical, the status from Open to In Progress, and updated the Incident Commander.
+By default, the Incident Commander resolver role is set to the user who initiated the incident.

 If you'd like to learn more about what specific details mean and how to edit them, see Update incident details.

-The resolvers section of the Incident Console shows which users have been notified, what their response was, and if they're engaged in the incident resolution process.
-If groups or dynamic teams were targeted when the incident was initiated, the names of any users who have responded will also be visible here.
+The resolvers section of the Incident Console shows who the Incident Commander is, which resolvers have been notified, their response, and if they're engaged in the incident resolution process.
+If groups or dynamic teams were targeted as resolvers, the names of any users who have responded will also be visible here.

 As our incident progresses, this section reflects who is actively engaged in the incident resolution process.